-As the cryptocurrency industry continues its climb towards worldwide adoption, banks have to consider the possibility that they will gradually lose the influence of their clients' funds.
-Lately, the card associations have added additional fees for cryptocurrency transactions, while some banks have outright banned cryptocurrency purchases made by their customers.
+As the cryptocurrency industry continues its climb towards mass adoption, banks have to consider the possibility that they will gradually lose the influence of their clients' funds.
+Lately, card associations have added additional fees for cryptocurrency transactions, while some banks have outright banned cryptocurrency purchases made by their customers.

 Furthermore, in the wake of the December 2017 hype, customers started spending using credit on bitcoin assuming the price would increase.
 This poses a credit risk for the banks, who in turn considered the activity as gambling on the cryptocurrency rate.